dcarpintero/machine-learning/reinforcement-learning/introduction.md

 - The RL process is a loop that outputs a sequence of **state**, **action** (discrete or continuous), **reward** and **next state**.

-- To solve an RL problem, it is needed to find optimal policy, which determines the actions (given a state) that maximize the expected return.
-The Policy π is the function that defines the agent's behavior by determining what action to take given a state.
+- To solve an RL problem, it is needed to find an Optimal Policy π, which determines the actions (given a state) that maximize the expected return.
 There are two approaches to train an agent to find its optimal policy π:
     - Directly, map from each state to the best corresponding action at that state: **Policy-Based Methods**.
     - Indirectly, train a value function that maps a state to the expected value of being at that state.: **Value-Based Methods**.